sharp0900/S4T2TM2/Design_Document.md

 	3. The task is removed from the main database and moved to the archive.
 - **Flow of Events for Alternate Scenario**
 	1. There is a cancel button users can click instead of selecting a course to delete.
-	2. If there are no tasks to delete, they can only click "Cancel" to go back to the main menu.
+	2. If there are no tasks to delete, that message will be displayed and they can only click "Cancel" to go back to the main menu.

 ### 5. Rename Task
 - **Related Requirements:** TODO